-- where required by legislation, including
+- Government agencies where required by legislation, including the

-- the Department of Immigration and Border Protection,
+- Department of Immigration and Citizenship,

-- Centrelink, and
+- Centrelink, and the

-- the Australian Tax Office.
+- Australian Tax Office.

 - other educational or vocational institutions if you are participating in student exchange or cross-institutional study or are enrolling at another institution

 - accreditation and registration bodies relevant to your program of study to verify your qualifications and experience